buildbot/buildbot/master/docs/manual/cfg-workers-ec2.rst

             valid_ami_location_regex=r'buildbot\-.*\-(\d+)/image.manifest.xml',
             identifier='publickey', secret_identifier='privatekey')

-In addition to using the password as a handshake between the master and the slave, you may want to use a firewall to assert that only machines from a specific IP can connect as slaves.
+In addition to using the password as a handshake between the master and the worker, you may want to use a firewall to assert that only machines from a specific IP can connect as workers.
 This is possible with AWS EC2 by using the Elastic IP feature.
 To configure, generate a Elastic IP in AWS, and then specify it in your configuration using the ``elastic_ip`` argument.